cloudera-labs/hms-mirror/notes.md

 ## Tip 2

 It seems that when there are ".hive-staging..." files in a table directory that is having partitions build for either by MSCK or ALTER SET LOCATION, it REALLY slows down the process.

+## Tip 3

+Reruns on External Tables without (purge) need to use hadoopcli to remove directory.
+Need this to be a setting.

+What to do about external tables where the data doesn't all reside under the table 'location'?